Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 The aforementioned side constraints include limits on pollutant emission as well as physical requirements such as engine temperature limits.
 They necessitate that not only torque, but several other output values of the engine are measured as well.
 A realistic engine model features $m\geq 8$ actuators and $n\geq 14$ measurands.
 In our mathematical model we represent the relation between the setting of $m$ actuators and $n$ sensor values by a function

 Throughout we make the fundamental assumption that $F$ is continuous, but not necessarily differentiable everywhere.
 Further, we will assume the actuator values to be restricted to a box $\domain\subset \R^m$, which we call the \emph{admissible domain}.
-The noncritical sensor values define another box $\codomain\subset \R^n$, the \emph{admissible range}.
-The exact definitions of $\domain$ and $\codomain$ will be stated in the subsequent Section \ref{sec:init}.
+It was already noted in Section~\ref{sec:data-boundaries} that throughout this work we assume $\domain$ to be already given.
+The noncritical sensor values define another box $\codomain\subset \R^n$, the \emph{admissible range}; cf.\ Section~\ref{subsec:boundaries}.
+The exact definitions of $\domain$ and $\codomain$ will be stated in the subsequent Section~\ref{sec:init}.
 The \emph{feasible space} of $F$ is the set

 The actuators correspond to the coordinates of $u$; examples are the revolution frequency and the amount of fuel injected.
 Typical sensor values, i.e., coordinates of $F(u)$, include the torque and the emission of carbon monoxide.